-Building & Construction Practice Area
+Building & Construction Lawyers for Critical Assets

 The Building & Construction practice area focuses on the laws and regulations that govern the construction of buildings and other structures in New Zealand.
 This includes everything from homes and schools to bridges and roads.
 Within this area, there is a specialisation called Critical Assets, which deals with important structures that are vital for the community and economy.